bjornodinsson89/Odin/README.md

 3. Alternatively, clone the repo and load \`Odin.user.js\` manually in Tampermonkey.
 4. Reload Torn City – a floating Odin button appears (bottom-left by default).
 Click to open.
 5. Enter your Fill access Torn API key on first run (see [API Handling](#api-handling))
-##Your API never leaves your Browser, or Torn servers, Odin Tools is designed specifically to only communicate within Torn and does not send API data to any any outside source##
+##Your API never leaves your Browser, or Torn servers, Odin Tools is designed specifically to only communicate within Torn, and does not send API data to any outside source.

 ## Configuration